BETLEGEND

 What You Need to Get Started

-1. A betting bankroll (money you can afford to lose)
+1. A betting bankroll (money you can afford to lose, completely separate from your living expenses)

-3. Honest estimates of your win probability on each bet
+3. Honest estimates of your win probability on each bet, not what you hope, but what you genuinely believe

-4. The discipline to skip bets where you don't have an edge
+4. The discipline to skip bets where you don't have an edge, even when the game looks exciting

-Don't use Kelly until you've proven you're profitable over at least 100 bets.
+The Beginner's Rule: Don't use Kelly until you've proven you're profitable over at least 200 bets.
 Track everything on paper first.
-If you can't beat the closing line, Kelly won't save you.
+If you can't beat the closing line over a meaningful sample, Kelly won't save you.
+It will actually make things worse, because it will tell you to bet larger on games where your "edge" is actually a mirage.

 Bottom Line